JayTeeSF/RailsToGoAccess/README.txt

 Then:
-Run your logs (possibly many of them at once* via a 'glob': unix wildcard) through this script, in order to make a slightly extended NCSA Combiled Log Format, specifically append %L ...and I don't actually have %b (bytes) in my rails log. log-format %h %^[%d:%t %^] "%r" %s %b "%R" "%u" %L
+Run your logs (possibly many of them at once* via a 'glob': unix wildcard) through this script, in order to make a slightly extended NCSA Combiled Log Format, specifically append "%T" ...unfortunately we don't actually have %b (bytes sent) from the rails log. log-format %h %^[%d:%t %^] "%r" %s %b "%R" "%u" "%T"

 *Note: I have my servers upload hourly logs to S3 w/ UTC times